warpstreamlabs/bento/website/docs/components/outputs/snowflake_put.md

 ```

 to generate an encrypted SSH private key.
 However, in this case, it uses an encryption algorithm called
 `pbeWithMD5AndDES-CBC`, which is part of the PKCS#5 v1.5 and is considered insecure.
-Due to this, Benthos does not
+Due to this, Bento does not
 support it and, if you wish to use password-protected keys directly, you must use PKCS#5 v2.0 to encrypt them by using
 the following command (as the current Snowflake docs suggest):